antoinemansour7/VehiQ/README.md

 - **Node.js**: Offers great performance for I/O intensive operations, suitable for real-time features.
 - **ASP.NET**: Known for its robustness in enterprise scenarios, it provides strong security and performance.

+Description:
+Node.js is an open-source, cross-platform JavaScript runtime environment that allows the execution of JavaScript code server-side, allowing for the development of backend applications using the same language familiar to many developers from frontend development.
+Rationale:

+Qualitive Assessment:
+Strengths:
+Weakness:
+Uses Cases:

 #### Frontend Framework Evaluation

 - **Vue.js**: Selected for its ease of learning and integration, Vue.js enables us to develop a dynamic UI efficiently.